How does the Backblaze Fireball Program work?

 The deposit is returned when the Fireball is returned and checked for damage.

 Data is transparently encrypted on the device with a Backblaze-supplied key.
 When the Fireball is shut down, the key is erased from the device and the data is inaccessible until it arrives back at Backblaze to be uploaded to B2.

 How is the device protected in transit?

 Backblaze packs the NAS and drives separately in foam cutouts within a heavy-duty plastic protective case, to insulate both the NAS and drives against physical impact and electrostatic damage.
 An outer cardboard carton is also used to protect the product.

 What hardware does the program use?

-The Fireball is a Synology NAS Network Attached Storage device.
+The Fireball is a Synology NAS Network Attached Storage device with a 10 Gigabit Ethernet add-in card.
 Backblaze supplies the drives for this standalone NAS device.
 The device connects to the network infrastructure via Ethernet, and a program downloaded from Synology (Synology Assistant) is used to locate the NAS on the network for data upload.

 How is the hardware connected to my system?